ShaneCan/myblog/content/authors/admin/_index.md

 title: Tianxiong Zhang ， 張天雄
 ---

-I obtained my Bachelor's degree in Transportation from Inner Mongolia University of Technology in 2017.
-Following that, I advanced my studies at the Civil Aviation Flight University of China, where I am currently pursuing a Master's degree under the guidance of Prof. Xinping Zhu, with an expected graduation date of July 2024.
-Currently, my research focus is directed towards the automation of vehicle at airports (GSE) and application of 3D Reconstruction.
-With a deep-seated passion for the transportation sector, I am particularly interested in leveraging computer vision to address and mitigate traffic safety challenges.
+I obtained my Master's degree in Transportation from Civil Aviation Flight University of China in 2024.
+Following that, I embarked on an academic journey at the [Chair of Software Technology (ST group)](https://tu-dresden.de/ing/informatik/smt/st) at Technische Universität Dresden, where I am pursuing my PhD under the guidance of [Prof. Uwe Aßmann](http://www1.inf.tu-dresden.de/~ua1/).
+I am also a member of the project [RTG 2947 „AirMetro“](https://tu-dresden.de/bu/verkehr/airmetro/rtg-2947-ueberblick), funded by DFG.
+Currently, my research focus is ensuring cyber-physical consistency in digital twin simulations for Unmanned Aerial Vehicles (UAVs).
+With a deep-seated passion for the transportation sector, I am particularly interested in leveraging simulation to address and mitigate traffic safety challenges.
 {style="text-align: justify;"}